guolindev/Glance/README.md

 }
 ```

 After adding the dependency to your project, you will see A new Glance icon on your launcher.
 Click it to browse all the data in the database of your app.
-This is quite easy.
+It's quite easy.

 The below animation shows how it works.

 <img src="screenshots/1.gif" width="38%" />

 P.S.
-Glance only support AndroidX projects.
+Glance only supports AndroidX projects.
 Android-Support projects can't use this library and no plan to support for them in the future release either.